English, , 396kb

-Information reported by Members of the OECD'S Working Party on Export Credits and Credit Guarantees on their policies and practices towards the environment when providing officially supported export credits, as of 2 April 2003.
+Information reported by Members of the OECD's Working Party on Export Credits and Credit Guarantees on their procedures and practices, as of 4 August 2006, regarding the environment when providing officially supported export credits.

 OECD Member countries and Brazil met in Paris to progress the review of the Sector Understanding on Export Credits for Civil Aircraft which sets out financial terms and conditions for officially supported export credits for such aircraft.